ibm-cloud-docs/cis/cis-cli-plugin.md

     - The required fields in JSON data are `certificates`:
         - `certificates` : An array of objects with the following fields.
             - `id`: Custom certificate identifier.
-            - `priority` : The order/priority in which the certificate is used in a request.
+            - `priority` : The order or priority in which the certificate is used in a request.
 Higher numbers are tried first.

 Sample JSON data: